19 Fun & Romantic Pasadena Date Ideas

 If you’re into photography, the massive concrete bridge supports offer geometric shapes that will keep you occupied.
 Or, if you just like to explore under the bridge, that’s fun too.
 There’s actually a smaller bridge under the Colorado Street Bridge that you can walk on.

 The only bummer about this park is the concrete channel (with its chain-link fences) that runs down the middle and replaced a meandering stream after flooding in the 1930s.
-This place would be absolutely beautiful if it had been kept as nature originally intended it.
+This place would be absolutely beautiful if it had been kept as nature originally designed it, but I guess I understand the need for flood control.

 There’s also a much smaller but charming and very well-manicured park further up under the west end of the Colorado Street Bridge called Desiderio Park.
 When we went, the poppies were in bloom and the park was quite beautiful.
 There are some nice picnic benches, but no shade, so be sure to bring hats if it’s sunny.